 Tips for Ice Climbing Technique

 - When both are firmly planted, you kick your feet into the wall shoulder length apart.
-Bring your hips in and when you can stand comfortably, take out your lowest axe and swing higher.
+Bring your hips in and when you can stand comfortably, take out your lowest ax and swing higher.

 Ice Climbing is all about solid footing

-When your feet are secure, you can take your time to find a good spot to swing your axe into.
-You want to swing your axe into a dimple or divot in the ice.
-It’s much easier than swinging in to a solid hard piece that will probably break away when you hammer in to it anyway.
+When your feet are secure, you can take your time to find a good spot to swing your ax into.
+You want to swing your ax into a dimple or divot in the ice.
+It’s much easier than swinging into a solid hard piece that will probably break away when you hammer into it anyway.
 At least that is what we learned.

 Luckily I didn’t get that bad and after a bit of time shaking them out and yelling down to everyone that “I have the screamy barfies” I continued on.

 It was the greatest feeling to reach the top and look down at the beautiful valley below.Dave lowered me down and it was his turn to climb.

-He made it look easy and climbed it quickly and I joked that because I went first, I showed him just how to do it and cleared a route for his axe.
+He made it look easy and climbed it quickly and I joked that because I went first, I showed him just how to do it and cleared a route for his ax.
 He just giggled.We climbed a few more times and started to really get the feel of it.

 Pat told us that we did great and it was probably because of our climbing experience.
 I felt particularly proud when he told me my belay was excellent.

 I know that it takes a lot of expertise and training to be able lead climb ice and that would take us to a whole new level, but when having someone lead it for us and set up a top rope for us, it’s all about the fun!
 Now if only we could find an Ice Climbing route in 90 degree weather?

 For courses and more information on Ice Climbing in Alberta visit Yamnuska Mountain Adventures